The Life of Emile Zola: Plot

 Set in the mid through late 19th century, the film depicts Émile Zola's early friendship with Post-Impressionist painter Paul Cézanne and his rise to fame through his prolific writing.
 It also explores his involvement late in the Dreyfus affair.

 In 1862 Paris, struggling writer Zola shares a drafty Paris attic with Cézanne.
 His fiancée Alexandrine procures him a desk clerk job at a bookshop, but he is soon fired after he arouses the ire of his employer and an agent of police with his provocative novel The Confessions of Claude.
 He then witnesses many injustices in French society, such as a crowded river slum, unlawful mining conditions and corruption in the army and government.
 Finally, a chance encounter with a street prostitute hiding from a police raid inspires his first bestseller, Nana, an exposé of the steamy underside of Parisian life.

 Despite the chief censor's pleading, Zola writes other successful books such as The Downfall, a scathing denunciation of the French commanders' blunders and disunity that led to a disastrous defeat in the Franco-Prussian War of 1870.
 He becomes rich and famous, marries Alexandrine and settles down to a comfortable life in his mansion.
 One day, his old friend Cézanne, still poor and unknown, visits him before leaving the city.
 He accuses Zola of having become complacent because of his success and terminates their friendship.

-An intercepted letter for the German embassy confirms that there is a spy within the French government.
+An intercepted letter for the German embassy confirms that there is a spy within the French general staff.
 With little thought, the army commanders decide that Captain Alfred Dreyfus, a Jew, is the traitor.
 He is court-martialed, publicly degraded and imprisoned on Devil's Island in French Guiana.